Phases of cold holographic QCD: baryons, pions and rho mesons: Numerical evaluation

 \item {\it Thermodynamic consistency.} Following the stable phases for increasing $\mu_I$ ($\mu_B$), the corresponding density $n_I$ ($n_B$) is either constant or increases, as it should.
 This includes first-order phase transitions, where the densities increase discontinuously.

-\item {\it Onset of baryons.} At vanishing isospin chemical potential, the onset of baryons is at the physical value $\mu_B\simeq 923\, {\rm MeV}$ due to our parameter fit [recall that the chemical potential in Eq.\ (\ref{mu0n0}) refers to the {\it quark} chemical potential, while the physical chemical potential $\mu_B$ used in all plots is the {\it baryon} chemical potential].
+\item {\it Onset of baryons.} At vanishing isospin chemical potential, the onset of baryons occurs at $\mu_0$, which, due to our use of the ``mesonic fit'' (\ref{mesonfit}), assumes the unphysical value $\mu_0\simeq 1430 \, {\rm MeV}$.
+All densities are given in units of the onset density at this point, which is $n_0\simeq 0.43\, {\rm fm}^{-3}$, also significantly different from the QCD value in this fit.
 The upper row in Fig.\ \ref{fig:cuts1} shows that the onset chemical potential decreases with increasing $\mu_I$ and eventually the onset becomes second order.
 We also find that, for sufficiently small $\mu_B$ and any $\mu_I$, the baryonic phases are either metastable (B, blue curves) or do not even exist as a solution of the equations of motion ($\pi$B, black curves).

 \item {\it Pion condensate.} One of the novelties of our approach is the dynamical calculation of the pion condensate in the medium of holographic baryons.
 As discussed, in the $\pi$ phase our results merely reproduce chiral perturbation theory, but all other phases with pion condensate (including the transition from the $\pi$ phase to them) are a prediction of our holographic approach.
 The behavior is shown in the lower panels of Figs.\ \ref{fig:cuts1} and \ref{fig:cuts}.
 In Fig.\ \ref{fig:cuts1} we observe that the pion condensate vanishes for sufficiently large baryon chemical potentials.
 In the lower left panel of Fig.\ \ref{fig:cuts} the inset shows the onset of rho meson condensation from the $\pi$ phase.
-Interestingly, the pion condensate is larger compared to the (then metastable) pure pion-condensed phase.
-We also see in both Figs.\ \ref{fig:cuts1} and \ref{fig:cuts} that the pion condensate is (either zero or) essentially maximal, $\sin\theta \simeq 1$, for $\mu_I\gtrsim 1\, {\rm GeV}$.
+Interestingly, the pion condensate is larger compared to its values in the (then metastable) pure pion-condensed phase.
+We also see in both Figs.\ \ref{fig:cuts1} and \ref{fig:cuts} that the pion condensate is (either zero or) essentially maximal, $\sin\theta \simeq 1$, for $\mu_I\gtrsim 5 \,m_\pi$.
 This confirms the observation of Fig.\ \ref{fig:pdapprox} that the massless limit is a good approximation in this regime.